-These are a few inspirational Christians whose lives were shaped and moulded by their Christian faith.
+These are a selection of inspirational Christians whose lives were shaped and moulded by their Christian faith.
 Through the practical application of Christian values and teachings, they helped inspire others to live a better life.

 St Francis of Assisi – Remarkable saint of the Twelfth / Thirteenth century who returned to the roots of the gospels, voluntarily accepting a life of poverty and chastity.

-Mary Magdalene – Close disciple of Jesus Christ.
+Mary Magdalene – a close disciple of Jesus Christ.
 Present at the crucifixion of Christ.

 William Wilberforce – With others campaigned successfully for the abolishment of slavery.
 Felt slavery incompatible with his Christian conscience.

 Martin Luther – Sought to reform the Roman Catholic Church which he felt had been corrupted and lost its original focus.

 J.R.R.Tolkien – Bestselling author.
 A committed Catholic who wrote on themes of good and evil, humility and pride.
 Arrogance and selfishness.
 The Lord of the Rings is one of the best-selling novels with strong underlying teachings of morality and spirituality.